El Dorado 12 Year Old Special Reserve

 The Afterburn 9/10

-I have tried this rum in many settings and in many different cocktails, and it pleases me almost completely every time.
+I have tried this rum in different settings and in a few cocktails, and it pleases me almost completely every time.
 I find that the sweetness of the rum is perfectly balanced with the spicy oakiness and I also appreciate that the flavour of the El Dorado 12 Year Old remains robust and complex yet very approachable.

 If you are interested in comparing more scores, here is a link to my other published Rum Reviews.